silviaCerby/gitbook/docs/support_and_use_cases/use_cases/recertification-criteria-for-l-or-al.md

 ---
-description: This article describes the recertification process for L'Oréal.
+description: "This article describes the recertification process for L'Oréal."
 intercom_id: 10228345
 ---